 Snowboard Slopestyle (SB SS) and Ski Slopestyle (FS SS) are similar competitions and will use the same course at Park City Mountain.
 Similar to a skate park, competitors ride and ski down a course with a variety of obstacles, including rails, jumps and other snow terrain features.
 Points are scored for amplitude, originality and quality of tricks.
 Ski Slopestyle made its debut in the World Championships for the first time in 2011 at Park City Mountain’s famous Kings Crown run.
 The sport then made its first Olympic run in the 2014 Sochi Olympic Games.

 Moguls and Dual Moguls on Deer Valley's Champion ski run are both freestyle skiing competitions consisting of timed runs on a steep, heavily moguled course, stressing technical turns, aerial maneuvers and speed.
 In single moguls, one athlete competes at a time and is judged on speed, two jumps and tecqnique down the middle of the course.
 In dual moguls, two athletes start at the same time and race to the finish side-by-side.
-This exciting event is a race to the finish.
 Athletes will compete up to four times a night as they advance to a new heat until a winner is crowned.

 The sport of moguls is about 50 years old with its first competition happening in 1971.
 The sport has been a part of the FIS World Cup Circuit since 1980, with its first FIS World Championships in 1986.
 The Champion course at Deer Valley has been acting as a host to multiple World Cup events for over 17 years.
 This includes the 2002 Olympic Games, and two World Championships.